isomerpages/moh-corp/_about-us/Healthcare Professionals/Doctors.md

 <blockquote>
 <p></p>
 <p>" We hope to work with health professionals to influence relevant transformation
-in promoting, preventing, and treating chronic oral diseases." - Prof Marcus Tan Peres, Globics Consortium</p>
+in promoting, preventing, and treating chronic diseases." - Prof Marcus Tan Peres, Globics Consortium</p>
 </blockquote>
-<p></p>
+<p>An effective strategy for a doctor involves prioritizing patient-centered
+care and continual professional development.
+By placing patients at the forefront, doctors can ensure that their medical decisions and treatment plans are tailored to individual needs, preferences, and concerns.</p>
+<p>This entails fostering strong communication skills, actively involving
+patients in decision-making, and staying empathetic and compassionate throughout interactions.
+Concurrently, doctors should commit to ongoing education and growth, staying abreast of the latest medical advancements, research findings, and technological innovations.</p>
 <h3><strong>Guidelines</strong></h3>
 <ul data-tight="true" class="tight">
 <li>